Submitty/submitty.github.io/_docs/developer/updating_dependencies.md

 The version of [Submitty/pdf-annotate.js](https://github.com/Submitty/pdf-annotate.js) that is installed to the server is handled by `.setup/bin/version.sh` where the minified copy of the sourcecode is gotten via HTTP and installed to `site/public/js/pdf`.
-This gets updated/installed as part of running `INSTALL_SUBMITTY.sh` to update the rest of Submitty.
+This gets updated/installed as part of running `install_submitty.sh` to update the rest of Submitty.

 #### PDF.js